Admissions for Children and Grandchildren of Old Boys

 This policy was effective from the start of Term 1, 2015 and we encourage all Old Boys to register their child or grandchild as soon as possible to secure a priority placement on our year lists.

-- ELC and Kindergarten entry – registration and fee must be received and paid by the child’s first (1st) birthday
+- ELC and Kindergarten entry – registration and fee must be received and paid by the boy’s first (1st) birthday

-- Year 3, 5 or 7 entry – registration and fee must be received and paid by the boy’s fifth (5th) birthday
+- Year 3, 5 or 7 entry – registration and fee must be received and paid by the boy’s first (1st) birthday

 Rural and Regional Boarding Fee Relief